okfde/froide/docs/gettingstarted.rst

 - Email Sending: When an action triggers an email, it's sent in the background
 - Denormalized Counts on database objects

 Celery also takes the role of `cron` and handles periodic tasks.
-You should set up periodic tasks in the admin under "Djcelery - Periodic tasks".
-Here is a recommended configuration:

-- Fetch Mail: every minute
-- Detect Overdue at Midnight: 0 0 * * * (m/h/d/dM/MY)
-- Batch Update Followers every 24 hours: 0 0 * * * (m/h/d/dM/MY)
-- Remind users to classify there requests: 0 7 6 * * (m/h/d/dM/MY)
+These are setup in the `CELERYBEAT_SCHEDULE` setting.